venkatesh4009/ubuntu20.04-arm64-gui-imx8mp/README.md

 Login with user phytec and the password you created

 🌐 Network Setup
-bash
-Copy
-Edit

 sudo ip link set eth1 up
 sudo dhclient eth1
 ping google.com
 🔁 Reboot and Login
 After everything is configured:

-bash
-Copy
-Edit
 sudo reboot
 Login as user phytec with GUI ready.

-📁 License
-This project is developed and maintained internally for educational and industrial bootstrapping purposes at Essae-Teraoka Pvt.
-Ltd.

 ✉️ Contact
 For support or questions, please contact: